robbertbloem/croc/README.txt

 1. INSTALLATION/SETUP:
 - make sure you have Numpy, Scipy, Matplotlib and ipython installed.
 This is done most conveniently using the "Enthought Python Distribution" (Google it).
-There is an academic license.
+There is an academic license and versions for Windows, Mac and Linux.
 - copy everything to a convenient place
-- add that place to the PATH
+- add that place to the PYTHONPATH in for example .bash_profile: export PYTHONPATH=$HOME/Developer:$HOME/Developer/croc:$PYTHONPATH
 - run the following commands from ipython:
 >> import croc
 >> import croc.Tests.Tests